 • Read Naturally (a reading fundamental program)

-Four of the grades (3rd, 4th, 5th and 8th for the 2018-2019 school year) began a coding curriculum within the code.org site.
+Five of the grades (3rd, 4th, 5th, 6th, and 8th) began a coding curriculum within the code.org site.
 These were introduced during their 2nd grade year or their 7th grade year and the links are still active.
 The links are:

 - File organization - Students create a new folder within their own folder and moving files from last year into the new folder.